grandseiken/yang/README.md

 **Yang** is a scripting language designed for easy embedding in C++ programs.

 Some features:
+* The language feels mostly like C, except with first-class functions and closures.
-* Static type system including primitive vector types and extendable user types.
+* Static type checking, with vector types and user types (raw or reference-counted).
-* Powerful execution model including instanced scripts, higher-order functions, and lexical closures.
+* Programs can be compiled once but instantiated many times.
+One program can be used as a library of functions for others.
-* Good error messages.
+* Fairly nice error messages.
-* Scripts are JIT-compiled to native code using LLVM for super-fast execution.
+* Yang uses LLVM as a backend, so compiled programs run quite fast.
-* Natural, type-safe, minimal-boilerplate interop between script and host program code.
-Functions defined in either C++ or Yang can be passed back and forth between the two languages, stored, and invoked arbitrarily.
+* Natural, type-safe, no-boilerplate interop between script code and host code.
+Values can be passed back and forth between C++ and Yang.
+Functions defined in one can be invoked from the other.
+Reference-counting (where applicable) just works across the two languages.

 Some planned features:
-* User types can be (optionally) automatically reference-counted.
+* Structural interfaces: define an interface type containing some member functions.
+Any value whose type is a user type with matching member functions, or any program instance with matching exported functions, is then covertible to the interface type.
-* Reasonable thread-safety guarantees.
+* Reasonable thread-safety guarantees?
-* Scripts can be combined either statically (one script acts as a library of functions for another) or dynamically (one script is passed as an argument to another via an abstract interface).

 Some drawbacks:
 * Using Yang involves linking your program against a decent chunk of LLVM, which will increase the size of your distribution by a good 10 megabytes or so.
 There may be some sort of bytecode backend in the future.
 * Yang makes heavy use of C++11 language and library features, so you'll need a recent compiler.
-At the moment there's no C API.
+There is no C API.

-The language and API are still in early stages and very much in flux, so you probably don't want to use this for anything serious just yet.
+The language and API are not quite stable, so you might not want to use this for anything serious just yet.

 Currently, a hello world program looks something like this: